NulledExceptions/shichao/source/projects.rst

 .. container:: sublist

-    * CLI tool to get files from the connected GitLab repository using API.
+    * A CLI tool to get files from the connected GitLab repository using API
+    * Implemented in Bash with completion support

 .. container:: section